 If the home country registration is ever challenged, abandoned, or not successfully maintained, protection in all other countries is also lost!
 That is not true for direct filings made through the Paris Convention.
 For these reasons, we do not advocate the use of the Madrid System except in those cases where we know our clients have a strong home-based registration, and that they will properly maintain that home country registration.

 Another point to keep in mind is that when Office Actions or rejections are issued in the United States, it is typically necessary to engage the services of a US trademark attorney to properly respond.
 Papers issued by the US Trademark Office are first sent to WIPO, which then forwards the Office Action to the registrant, by paper mail.
 Office actions can easily be delayed or not received in time to respond.

 Fraud & the Five Year Use Declaration

 The tools for global trademark registration exist for brand owners around the world.
 It is wise to develop and implement a protection strategy over time.
 Once there is a plan, the next step is to assemble a strong team that includes expert US local counsel.
-This increases chances for successful US trademark registration, insures timely filing of maintenance requirements necessary to maintain registrations for the long term value of the brand.
+This increases the chances for successful US trademark registration and insures timely filing of maintenance requirements necessary to maintain registrations for the long-term value of the brand.